starknet-io/starknet.js/www/docs/guides/multiCall.md

 # Interact with more than one contract within one transaction

-Interacting with more than one contract with one transaction is one of StarkNet's features.
+Interacting with more than one contract with one transaction is one of Starknet's features.
 To use this feature, two contracts are required.

 ## Setup